 Step 3.
 Open Keynote in PowerPoint

 Now you can open the converted Keynote in PowerPoint, in your native PowerPoint application.

 It was all made possible thanks to PDFelement, a powerful and comprehensive PDF tool.
 It is the best Adobe Acrobat alternative, with all the features but a less price.
 The same tool can be used for:

-- Comment PDF files with highlight, sticky notes, stamps, signature etc.
+- Comment PDF files with the highlight, sticky notes, stamps, signature, etc.

 - Create PDF from any other popular file formats and vice versa without losing original formatting.